open-telemetry/opentelemetry.io/content/en/blog/2022/apisix/index.md

 ### Step 1: Deploy OpenTelemetry

-The following uses docker-compose as an example.
+The following uses `docker compose` as an example.
 For other deployments, see [Getting Started](/docs/collector/getting-started/).

 You can see the following command to deploy: